geniusgithub/MediaPlayer/README.md

 a MediaPlay  run in Android Platform
 ===========
-MediaPlayer is a DLNA device(DMP) that can find DMS in Local Area Networkand ant play it native<br /> It uses the library of dlna_framework
+MediaPlayer is the DLNA device(DMP), which can be in the search for DMS devices, browse resources and play locally

 Example screenshot below: